Azure/AML-Kubernetes/docs/troubleshooting.md

     ```

 ### Prometheus operator <a name="prom-op"></a>
-Promtheus operator is an open source framework to help build metric monitoring system in kubernetes.
+[Promtheus operator](https://github.com/prometheus-operator/prometheus-operator) is an open source framework to help build metric monitoring system in kubernetes.
 AzureML extension also utilizes promtheus operator to help customer monitor resource utilization of jobs.
-The monitoring components include , Promtheus, CAdvisor,
-Promtheus operator
-Promtheus
-CAdvisor
-kube-state-metrics
-dcgm-exporter
+The following lists the open source components used for collecting metrics in AzureML extension:
+1. Promtheus operator serves to make running Prometheus on top of Kubernetes as easy as possible, while preserving Kubernetes-native configuration options.
+1. Promtheus serves to collect, calculate and upload metrics.
+1. CAdvisor is an open-source agent integrated into the kubelet binary that monitors resource usage and analyzes the performance of containers.
+CAdvisor produces the original metrics.
+1. Kube-state-metrics (KSM) generates metrics about the state of the objects in Kubernetes.
+Those metrics are used for performing correlation operations.
+1. Dcgm-exporter is used for collecting gpu metrics.
+Please refer to [DCGM exporter](#dcgm) for more information.
+If prometheus operator has been installed in cluster by other service, there will be a confliction between

 ### Inference V1 <a name="inference-v1"></a>